 While it is possible for an HIV-negative woman to conceive naturally with an HIV-positive male partner without contracting the virus, she should take measures to protect herself.
 In this scenario, the only woman-controlled HIV prevention method is known as PrEP.

-An acronym that stands for pre-exposure prophylaxis, PrEP is available as the brand name medication Truvada.
+An acronym that stands for pre-exposure prophylaxis, PrEP is available as the brand name medications Truvada and Descovy.
 When used correctly, the once-daily drug is more than 90 percent effective at preventing HIV infection.

 Is PrEP Necessary When Trying to Conceive?

 The short answer is: It depends.
 On what, you ask?
 To break it down, let’s start with some background.

 Before attempting to get pregnant, both partners should be screened for sexually transmitted infections, including HIV.
 It is essential to know your and your significant other’s current statuses because HIV is most often passed during the weeks after acquisition, when viral load is high.

 If, after screening, you learn your male partner is HIV-positive, while you remain HIV-negative, there are two options to consider before trying to conceive:

 - The HIV-positive man can begin antiretroviral therapy, with the goal of having an undetectable viral load, thereby reducing the chance of transmission to the HIV-negative woman.

 - The HIV-negative individual can take PrEP, decreasing the risk of contracting HIV.